kubevirt/user-guide/docs/storage/volume_migration.md

 If for any reasons the VMI disappears, then the volume migration isn't retried anymore.
 This might happen if the users inadvertently shutdown the VM or the VMI is accidentally deleted.

 However, in these situations, the VM spec is in an inconsistent state because the volume set contains the destination volumes but the copy wasn't successful, and users could fail to boot correctly the VM.
-For this reason the VM is marked with the condition `ManualRecoveryRequired` and KubeVirt will refuses to start a VM which has this condition.
+For this reason the VM is marked with the condition `ManualRecoveryRequired` and KubeVirt will refuse to start a VM which has this condition.

 In order to recover the VM spec, the users need to revert the volume set in the VM spec as it is the case for the volume migration cancellation.